Second Year Guide

 The exam: This is the module where good exam tactics are probably most applicable.
 Section A of the exam deals with the first three (ECM, Coag, D&O) lecture series, there’s a Question 1 A or B, Q.2 A or B, and Q.3 A or B. Question 1 is on Coag, Question 2 is on ECM, and Question 3 is on Diabetes and Obesity.
 Of the six questions you answer 2, you just can’t answer part A and B from the same question (e.g. Q.2.A and 2.B) but for example you could answer Q.1.A and 2.A, or Q.2.B and 3.B, or Q.1.A and 3.B.
 This means that if you’re really stuck in the run-up to exams you can be get quite selective about what you study, i.e. pick two of ECM, Coag, D&O, and you can afford to leave out one lecture in each of what you pick, since in each question there’s a choice of 2 questions.
 Coag definitely has the most material, so for example I picked ECM and D&O, left out the cancer lecture in ECM and left out one of Porter’s obesity lectures in D&O, leaving 6 lectures to study for all of Section A at Christmas time.
 Section B has a Q.4.
 A or B (Clinical Biochemistry), and a Q.5.A or B (Clinical Endocrinology).

-How to study: The easiest way to prepare for Section B is to go to the lectures and take good notes, the material is actually interesting enough and the two lecturers go through it slowly enough to get all the explanation down.
+How to study: The easiest way to prepare for Section B is to go to the lectures and take good notes.
+The material is actually interesting enough and the two lecturers go through it slowly enough to get all the explanation down.
 What you’re looking to do is focus on why different measurements (electrolytes, hormones) get thrown off in different diseases, because that’s what the questions will focus on in the exam.
 You’ll be given a sample set of measurements and asked to explain them, or given a disease and asked to explain what kind of measurements you’d expect to see.
+Doing all the past questions really helped me and there was no surprises in the exam!

 Infection & Immunity